xuinleaf849/Forum-Community-web/README.md

 How to use:
+1. For administrator:
+(1) Login with username "admin" and password "123" to be in admin mode.
+(2) Admin can edit and delete topics,

 1. users need to sign up for the first time, and login if they launch a discussion or make a comment.
 Username is unique.
 Moreover, users can edit their information, or log out.
 2. users can launch discussions, and see, delete, comment or edit the discussions they launched.